One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Google PageSpeed Insights

-The PageSpeed tool is self-contained, meaning you cannot create an account on it and track your results over time.
+The PageSpeed tool is self-contained, meaning you cannot create an account and track your results over time.
 The only option users have to measure their performance over time is to continually run manual tests at intervals.

-PageSpeed can identify problems bringing down your search rankings like lack of caching policy, a high number of third-party requests, excessive DOM structures, etc. Although the tool offers actionable ways to improve your website’s speed, it leaves a small window for customization.
-You will not be able to specify some more specific parameters like server location or connection throttling, and neither are these parameters reported.
+Although the tool offers actionable ways to improve your website’s speed, it leaves a small window for customization.
+You will not be able to specify more specific parameters like server location or connection throttling, and these parameters are not reported.

 WebPageTest